jweissman/nomos/src/lib/ea/readme.md

-# thenia
+# EA

 # rpg engine as a service

-thenia models an abstract two-dimensional world, and incidentally can store other state as needed
+ea models an abstract two-dimensional world, and incidentally can store other state as needed

 the idea behind pulling out its world-definitions here is to ensure that